 Have a daily routine.
 Have a regular wake-up and bedtime.
 Make time for exercise and relaxation.

 Socialization is key, especially if you feel isolated.
 Feeling connected to others wards off loneliness and stress.

 First, swap the term “social distancing” for “physical distancing.”
 Remind yourself that we’re all still connected, even if we’re apart.

-You can still get together with friends and family online or on your phone.
+You can still get together with friends and family while taking precautions.
+If they are unavailable or have their own concerns, ”meet” with them online or on your phone.
 There are apps that make face-to-face conversations easy.
 Send emails and texts.
 Get in touch on social media.
 Pick up the phone and say hi.

 Look online for religious services and cultural events.
 Many organizations are offering digital gatherings.

 Share your feelings with others.
 Conversation helps you feel less alone and more supported.

 The pandemic has offered a unique chance for quality family time.
 As things open up, there is no reason to revert to pre-pandemic habits.

 Make an effort to do those activities you don’t always have time for.
 Play board games.
 Do puzzles.
 Bake together.
 Have deep, relaxed conversations while you have the opportunity.